Department of Medicine - Division of Cardiovascular Medicine

 Electives for a minimum of one month are available for house officers-in-training at the University of Maryland Medical Center and relevant conferences in the Baltimore community can be attended.
 Electives are encouraged for residents interested in cardiology, nephrology or endocrinology as well as a career in internal medicine with emphasis on hypertension.
 Trainees will have an opportunity to work with hypertension specialists from other institutions affiliated with the University of Maryland Medical Center, the Maryland Department of Health and Mental Hygiene, the Hypertension Commission of Maryland, the American Heart Association, and the Baltimore Alliance for prevention and treatment of hypertension and diabetes, and other programs in the community which have an interest in hypertension.

-Although the hypertension section in the Division of Cardiology does not currently have an independent fellowship program, training opportunities for fellows in Cardiology and other divisions can be arranged.
+Although the hypertension section in the Division of Cardiovascular Medicine does not currently have an independent fellowship program, training opportunities for fellows in Cardiovascular Medicine and other divisions can be arranged.